stig/phageapp/index.md

 tagline: A two-player abstract strategy game for iOS
 ---

-Phage is an addictive and unique new iOS game: play against friends, or challenge the AI if no-one is around.
-Matches tend to be short, but if you run out of time you can always just quit the app and resume later;
-all matches are auto-saved.
+Phage is an addictive new two-player abstract strategy game where the objective is to outmanoeuvre your opponent.
+If they have no legal moves left but you do, you win the match.
+Play against friends, or challenge the AI if no-one is around.
+Matches tend to be short, but if you run out of time you can always just quit the app and resume later&mdash;all matches are auto-saved.

 <img class="screenshot" src="/images/screenshot.png" alt="Phage iOS Screenshot" />